maximus1108/array-insert/README.md

-# array-insert
+# Array.prototype.insert
-A module to which adds a method to Array's prototype, which allows us to insert an element at a position based on a sorting criteria
+This module adds an 'insert' method to the Array object's prototype, which can be used to insert an element into an array at an index calculated by a sorting criteria.

+The method uses a binary lookup algorithm to insert the element at the correct index to maintain the order the appropriate ordering.

+The aim of this is to implement a method that is more performant for than the native options for inserting and sorting an array.
+Performance comparisons can be found here:

+## Installation

+Install the module using your favourite package manager:
+`npm install --save-dev array-insert`

+## Usage

+### Assumptions